 Aloe plants should be planted in specially formulated succulent soil (available from garden centers and Amazon) as this replicates the well-draining soil soil profile of its native environment.

 If your aloe is in conventional potting soil that does not dry out completely in two weeks after watering then you should replace the soil to save your aloe.

 Take your aloe plant out of the pot and gently remove the potting soil, avoiding damage to the roots.

-Replant your aloe in the new soil in the clean pot.
+Replant your aloe in the new soil in a clean pot.

-The aloe can fully recover if you remove the soil damp soil and replace it with specially formulated succulent soil before it develops of root rot.
+The aloe can fully recover if you remove the soil’s damp soil and replace it with specially formulated succulent soil before it develops root rot.

 (Read my article, how to tell if your aloe plant is overwatered or underwatered).